MandarHadke/example-repo/readme.md

 # Example Reporsitory
 This is my first readme file for GIT.

 Hey, Hello World!

-We are modified the readme file.
+We have modified the readme file.